Becker v. Dane County

 Filed On: January 20, 2021

-Current Status: Pending before the Dane County Circuit Court
+Current Status: Pending before the District 4 Court of Appeals.

 The Wisconsin Institute for Law & Liberty (WILL) filed a lawsuit in Dane County Circuit Court, on behalf of two Dane County residents, challenging the Dane County health department’s legal authority to issue sweeping restrictions on all aspects of life in Dane County.
 This lawsuit is substantially similar to an original action WILL filed with the Wisconsin Supreme Court in November 2020.
 The Court voted not to grant WILL’s original action, 4-3, without addressing the merits of the case, but four Justices indicated the claims had substantial merit.